-Property managers who are developing their sales process need to understand the importance of following up with phone calls and emails.
-Playing phone tag can be frustrating, but if you can keep your prospect interested in your company and the services you provide, that game of back-and-forth is getting you somewhere.
+Playing phone tag can be frustrating, but there is great news.
+If you can keep your prospect interested in your company and the services you provide, that game of back-and-forth is getting you somewhere.

 Leave a Voicemail that Gets a Return Call